Mold in Carpet from Water Damage

 Method 1: White Vinegar and Baking Soda

-You can use white vinegar and baking soda to kill mold on the carpet.
+You can use white vinegar (antifungal) and baking soda (deodorizing) together to address both mold and odor.

-• Mix one gallon of warm water with two cups of mild liquid detergent (not dishwashing soap)
+• Mix one gallon of warm water with 1 to 2 tablespoons of mild liquid detergent (not dishwashing soap)

 • Pour the mixture all over the affected carpet area so that it goes down into the fibers.

-• To speed things up, you should run a steam through your carpets, as this will will help remove any lingering particles left by the cleaning solution.
+• To speed things up, run a steam cleaner over your carpets to help remove lingering particles left by the cleaning solution.

 Method 2: Borax and Peroxide